pricebenjamin/UV-vis-spectrum-processing/README.md

 ![Electrionic absorption spectrum of iodine](/images/elec-abs-iodine.png)

-The above spectrum was collected using an Ocean Optics HR4000 spectrometer: firmware 1.50.0; SN HR4C463.
+The above spectrum was collected using an Ocean Optics HR4000 spectrometer (firmware version: 1.50.0; SN: HR4C463).